emmy3000/FusionFinance/README.md

     app.run(debug=True)

 ```
-- You have include the `If-Name statement` beneath the route decorator function which signals the interpreter
+- You have include the `If __name__ == '__main__'` at the bottom indicating that current module
-to treat the App server module as `main()` indicating that soon as the program completes its execution the module will
-serve as its point of exit on termination.
+is a reusable module, and its code can be accessed and used by the importing scripts.
-- `class Flask` calls its method `run()` with the argument `debug=True` passed to it activating the the App server
+- `class Flask` calls its method `run()` with arg `debug=True` activating Debug Mode to enable its
-to run in DEBUG MODE ensuring the server continues running regardless of any modification it detects during the
+on start-up execution persistent and not shutdown when it experiences slight modifications during its
-project's developement cycle.
+development cycle.